solid/process/solid-team.md

 * __Solid Website__ - Curation and Management of the [Solid Website](https://www.solidproject.org).
 * __Solid Brand__ - Definition and evolution of the Solid Brand, including any associated brand assets.
 * __Solid Communication Channels__ - Sanction and oversight of official Solid project communication mediums, such as chatrooms, forums, mailing lists, and message boards.

+## Rationale

+*Why is a Solid Team necessary?*

+Solid is a relatively young project with a ton of promise.
+It has garnered incredible interest and support, from many in academia to some of the largest organizations in the world.
+However, this adoption will not continue if Solid doesn't consistently live up to its potential by advancing its mission.
+This requires consistent care and feeding every day, driven by an ability to make key decisions that squarely align with the Solid Roadmap.

+Consequently, it is imperative that a small, dedicated group be in a position to organize and focus the efforts of those willing and qualified to contribute.
+They must do so in a manner that moves us forward at a nimble pace.
+They must make decisions based on their complete understanding and commitment to the furtherance of the Solid Roadmap.

+Organized contribution is orchestrated through sanctioned [Solid Panels](solid-panels.md) in the form of projects.
+More spurious contribution is also expected and always encouraged.
+The Solid Team acts in a supervisory role to ensure this work is constructive, and on a trajectory that supports and advances the Solid Roadmap.
+This guidance, which may sometimes involve decisions, is essential to ensure that work is active, relevant, and consistent with the Solid Mission.

+Any time a decision is made, there are some that will not agree.
+This is the nature of a having a diverse community of people with strong beliefs.
+It is a good problem to have.
+That said, arbiters must be there to make informed decisions on behalf of Solid, using information collected from both domain experts, and the community at large.
+Otherwise, issues would turn into long running arguments that stagnate.
+Everyone that believes in Solid loses when Solid can't move forward.

+This is not a guarantee that all decisions will be correct.
+It is in fact an acknowledgement that some will not.
+Still, it is better to make advances and learn from the setbacks, than to remain frozen and never move forward at all.
+The former is healthy, the latter is not.

+In short, the Solid Team exists to guide and channel the collective energies of a diverse community of individuals and organizations to realize the Solid Roadmap.

 ## Roles and Responsibilities